-Child Protection: refers to the activity undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+Child Protection: refers to the activity undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.

-Safeguarding and promoting the welfare of children: refers to the process of protecting children from maltreatment, preventing the impairment of children's health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best life chances.
+Safeguarding and promoting the welfare of children: refers to the process of providing help and support to meet the needs of children as soon as problems emerge, protecting children from maltreatment, whether that is within or outside the home, including online, preventing the impairment of children's mental and physical health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care, promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children and taking action to enable all children to have the best life chances.